 Janome Sewing Machines:

 So, as I started looking into getting a new machine I discovered something.
-Janome and Kenmore are created by the same company.
-Janome is sort of the big sister to Kenmore.
+Janome and Kenmore are created by the same company (or were at that time anyway).
+Janome was sort of the big sister to Kenmore.
 Knowing that, and after reading tons of reviews, I settled on Janome as the brand of my choice.

 Here’s the most Basic Beginner Janome Sewing Machine.
 It’s the 2212 and it’s rated close to 5 stars on Amazon.
-It should be a very good starter machine and costs under $200.
+It should be a very good starter machine and costs just under $200.
 Not a bad investment if you are just getting started.
 (This looks a lot like my beginning sewing machine.)
+I think this one would last you a long time.
+Here are some important features:

-Here is a slightly fancier Janome.
-This one has more stitches (30), an automatic needle threader and is computerized.
-This is the Janome 8077.
-It will run around $300.
+Here is a slightly fancier Janome for not a lot more money.
+This one has more stitches (30), an automatic needle threader, and is computerized.
+This is the Janome JW8100.
+It will run around $329.
+Here are some of the features it has beyond the one we just looked at:

 Brother Beginner Sewing Machines: